 A new dialogue box will pop up.
 Browse to the location of the ZIP file, select it, and click on Choose to complete the process:

 When you click on “Choose,” the dialogue box will disappear, but nothing else is going to happen.
 No confirmation, no sound.
-To make sure that the Webuino library was installed, you can look for the example sketches that most libraries include
+To make sure that the Webduino library was installed, you can look for the example sketches that most libraries include.

 Go to File → Examples, and look at the bottom of the list for your new library: